girishji/devdocs.vim/README.md

 fuzzy search of API keywords.
 Use `<Tab>` and `<S-Tab>` for navigation.

 The documentation file opens in a new split window, similar to Vim's help files.
 You can configure the height of this window.
+Type `q` to quit the window.

 ### Navigate Links

 Links are underlined.
 Place the cursor on a link and type `<C-]>` (Control-]) or `K` to follow the link. `<C-t>` to go back.
 These mappings mirror Vim tags.
+Link targets are echoed on the command line when the cursor is on the link.

 ### Interact